Argumentative Characterizations of (Extended) Disjunctive Logic Programs: Introduction

 \section{Introduction}

-Logic programming (LP) and assumption-based argumentation (ABA) are two primary methods for knowledge representation and non-monotonic reasoning, originated from similar intuitions and applied in different contexts.
-In fact, to a large extent, the introduction of ABA systems was motivated by an argumentative interpretation of LP semantics~\cite{Bondarenko1997}.
-The former provides a Dung-style representation~\cite{Dung1995} of coherent sets of formulas that admits other sets of formulas as their contraries, and the latter combines reasoning based on strict inference rules with an interpretation of negation as `failure to prove the converse'~\cite{Ll87}.
+Logic programming (LP) and formal argumentation are two primary disciplines involving knowledge representation and non-monotonic reasoning.
+Assumption-based argumentation (ABA, for short )~\cite{Bondarenko1997,CXST18} is a well-established branch in argumentation theory, aimed at providing coherent sets of formulas that admit other sets of formulas as their contraries, based on assumptions, contrariness operators, and rules in corresponding deductive systems.
+ABA was inspired by Dung’s semantics for abstract argumentation frameworks~\cite{Dung1995} and logic programming with its dialectical interpretation of the acceptability of negation-as-failure assumptions based on the `failure to prove the converse'~\cite{Ll87}.
+Thus, ABA can be viewed as an argumentative interpretation of LP semantics.